PacktPublishing/Node-Cookbook-3rd-Ed/12-Deploying-Systems/content.md

 esac
 ```

-Replace <username> with your username, i.e. the account that you log into your computer with.
-Replace <dockerhub account> with your DockerHub user account name.
+Replace <username> with our username, i.e. the account that we log into our computer with.
+Replace <dockerhub account> with our DockerHub user account name.

 > ### Templates and `sed` ![](../info.png)
 > We are using `sed` as a simple way of running a template based build script.
 There is discussion in the Kuberenetes community on adding templates to